evolurity/evolurity/README.md

   At the moment I continue to work as a Frontend Developer. <br>
   I follow the news and trends in development, I develop both in technical and product directions. <br>
   I go in the direction of Staff and Principal Engineer. <br>
-  I prefer to work on projects using a modern and relevant front-end technology stack: React, TypeScript, JavaScript, Redux. <br>
+  I prefer to work on projects using a modern and relevant front-end technology stack: React, TypeScript, JavaScript, REST, GraphQL + Apollo Client, Redux, RTK Query, Next.js. <br>
   Feature-Sliced Design is my favorite architectural methodology for frontend projects. <br>
   The priority for me is the joint work in a team aimed at a quality result. <br>
   I am considering a completely remote or hybrid format of work, open to relocation proposals. <br>